Josh Charlton: Career

-He competed at his debut elite Track World Championships in October 2024.
-He is a former world record holder in Individual Pursuit, becoming the third man ever to drop from the 4min mark, and the second at the sea level.
+At his debut elite Track World Championships in October 2024 Charlton rode to a remarkable sub-4 minutes time in the 4km Individual Pursuit heat to become the world record holder, going on to win a silver medal in the final.
+He was only the third man ever to drop below the 4 minute mark, and the second at sea level.

 In 2025 at the 2025 British Cycling National Track Championships, Charlton won his second national title.
-He competed for Great Britain at the 2025 UEC European Track Championships in Belgium, winning the gold medal in the men's individual pursuit.
+He competed for Great Britain at the 2025 UEC European Track Championships in Belgium, winning the men's individual pursuit.
 On 24 October 2025, at the 2025 UCI Track Cycling World Championships in Santiago, Chile, Charlton won the men’s individual pursuit to take the world title.